 So how do things add up?
 Is there a clear favorite between the Canon 800D and the Nikon D5200?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 800D: